4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts

 After all of your documents have been received and evaluation is completed, two major things happen:

-1. The Lender will make a decision as to whether or not they will grant you a modification.
+- The lender will make a decision as to whether or not they will grant you a modification.

-2. If they do offer you a modification, the Lender will provide you with their proposed “changed” loan terms.
+- If they do offer you a modification, the lender will provide you with their proposed “changed” loan terms.

 For a clearer picture of what a loan modification looks like, consider this example:

-It is also crucial to understand that your Lender reserves the right to deny your request for mortgage modification, if they feel you are still not financially capable of making the new payments.
+Still, it is also crucial to understand that your lender reserves the right to deny your request for mortgage modification, if they feel you are still not financially capable of making the new payments.

 So, is a loan modification right for you?

-If you are a homeowner who is adamant about keeping your home and believe you can make the payments on the changed loan terms (even if the monthly payments increase), then applying for a loan modification may be the right choice for you.
+If you want to save your home and believe you can make the payments on the changed loan terms (even if the monthly payments increase), then applying for a loan modification may be the right choice for you.

 If you are a homeowner who cannot physically and/or financially keep up with the property and its mortgage payments, then a loan modification may not be the best choice for your needs.